 The study of personality has been a matter of discussion; contributions are varied and debatable.
 Major contribution to the topic of study was made by the father of psychology, Sigmund Freud.
 Other contributions came from psychologists like Carl Jung, the Neo-Freudians (like Adler, Sullivan and Homey) and the Trait theorists.
 Theories on personality can be categorized as i) individual theories; ii) social learning theories.
 However, we would elaborate upon these without any such classification, as it is rightly believed that it is the combination of both individual characteristics/traits (genetics) as well as social learning (social environment) that impacts personality.
 This lesson deals with The Freudian theory, the Jungian theory and the Neo-Freudian Theory.
-The Trait theory is explained in the next lesson.

-Freudian theory:
+I. Freudian theory: